-Ann Northrop had been a part of the early feminist and antiwar movements, protesting against inequality and the Vietnam War, so when she walked into her first ACT UP meeting on a Monday night in February of 1988, she felt immediately at home.
+Ann Northrop had been a part of the early feminist and antiwar movements, protesting against inequality and the Vietnam War, so when she walked into her first ACT UP meeting in February of 1988, she felt immediately at home.
 "Oh my god, these are my people," she remembers thinking.
 "These are the cranky individualists who are really too weird to be part of normal society and they're here doing civil disobedience and direct action."

 Jeffrey Masters: When we talk about ACT UP or the AIDS crisis, we most often think about men.
 Did you feel welcome as a woman in ACT UP?

 Ann Northrop: There are very few places in the world where I don't feel welcome because it just doesn't occur to me not to.
 There were plenty of women there.
 It was a great mix of people and the core were certainly gay men who were personally threatened, many of them living with HIV or afraid of acquiring it, and they were there to save their own lives.